• Feb 25, 2025

 2. Red Fort, Delhi

-An iconic and historic fort built by Shah Jahan between 1638 and 1648 stands as a symbol of power and beauty of that time and served as the center of administration and the main residence of the Mughal Emperor for more than 200 years.
-Once a heart of the Mughal empire, it now symbolizes India's glorious past, where every year on the country's independence day, the honorable Prime Minister hosts the national flag discourse the nation.
+An iconic and historic fort built by Shah Jahan between 1638 and 1648 stands as a symbol of the power and beauty of that time and served as the centre of administration and the main residence of the Mughal Emperor for more than 200 years.
+Once the heart of the Mughal empire, it now symbolises India's glorious past, where every year on the country's Independence Day, the honourable Prime Minister hosts the national flag discourse for the nation.

 • Best time to Visit- Months between October and March

-• Nearby Tourist Spot- Jama Masjid, Chandani Chowk, India Gate, Qutub Minar, Lodhi Garden, Raj Ghat, Akshardham Temple, and Humayun's Tomb
+• Nearby Tourist Spots- Jama Masjid, Chandni Chowk, India Gate, Qutub Minar, Lodhi Garden, Raj Ghat, Akshardham Temple, and Humayun's Tomb

 3. Gateway of India, Mumbai

-A 20th-century arch-monument, the Gateway of India, was constructed from 1911 to 1924 to honor and celebrate the historic visit of King George V and Queen Mary at Apollo Bunder in India.
+A 20th-century arch-monument, the Gateway of India, was constructed from 1911 to 1924 to honour and celebrate the historic visit of King George V and Queen Mary to Apollo Bunder in India.
 This 26-meter-high Indo-Saracenic-style architecture was later used by the Viceroys and Governors of Bombay as a symbolic official entrance to India.
-The Arabian sea-facing monument located in South Mumbai has been referred to as the Taj Mahal of Mumbai and has served as a popular tourist spot in the city.
+The Arabian Sea-facing monument located in South Mumbai has been referred to as the Taj Mahal of Mumbai and has served as a popular tourist spot in the city.

-• The best time to visit- Months between October and February.
+• The best time to visit is between October and February.

 • Nearby places to visit- Juhu Beach, Mount Mary Church, Chhatrapati Shivaji Maharaj Terminus, Film City, ISKON Temple, and the National Gallery of Modern Art.